Key info

 - Plastic bank or credit card, with signature

-- Births Deaths and Marriages change of name or marriage certificate (to prove name change)
+- Births Deaths and Marriages (BDM) change of name or marriage certificate (to prove name change)

 - Security guard or crowd controller licence